 Sadly, there is no homebirth midwifery coverage through MassHealth at this time.
 For folks insured through MassHealth, you may qualify for a reduced rate.

-If you are a student, teenager or family receiving government aide (WIC, TAFDC, EA, RAFT, etc.), you are eligible for a discount.
+If you are a teenager or family receiving government aide (WIC, TAFDC, EA, RAFT, etc.), you may be eligible for a discount.

 To better accommodate our clients and make our services more available, we offer three different packages: In-Home Visits Only, a mix of Home Visits and Office Visits and In-Office Appointments Only.
 Our packages range from $4250 - $5700.
 We supply you with a birth kit and a birth tub.
 We limit our births to 6 to 8 a month and we fill up fast.

 Clients are asked to put a deposit down early in the pregnancy to secure their spot on the calendar.

 Occasionally, we offer a flexible payment plan for those experiencing financial hardship.
 Please do not hesitate to ask.
 We don't want to turn anyone away who truly desires to have a homebirth.
 Potential clients who are receiving government aide (transitional assistance, food stamps, WIC, etc) and/ or have MassHealth, may also qualify for a discounted rate.

 In the Netherlands and Sweden, homebirths and birth centers are actually quite the norm!
 The people who help you are trained midwives or nurses or physicians.